-The reasons for these differences are related to those explaing the in plant structure.
+While the above factors explain the plant structure of the U.S. industry, the size structure of kilns may be regarded as the consequence of another but related set of factors.
 During the last fifteen years, kilns built in the United States have tended to be relatively small.
 Immediately after the Second World War there was a shortage of cement capacity in the United States which led to overinvestment in the 1950's and early 1960's.
 The resulting overcapacity seems to have lasted into the early 1970's, making it unattractive to invest in anything but replacements of old, inefficient facilities.
 Since replacing an old wet kiln by a suspension preheater system would involve replacing much of the raw material handling equipment as well, there is a certain minimum scale below which the capital cost would be prohibitive.